havanagrawal/Gravity/_posts/2022-01-03-code-generation.md

  - [_Programming Pearls_ by Jon Bentley](https://www.goodreads.com/book/show/52084.Programming_Pearls)
  - [_The Pragmatic Programmer_ by Andy Hunt and Dave Thomas](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer)

 While I didn't know it then, these would become some of the most influential books I would read in my career, and ones I would return to time and again.
-Some of those ideas made intuitive sense; knowing the shell has indeed paid off compounded dividends over the years, version control helped keep a lot of my college projects sane, programming deliberately and methodically (as opposed to programming by coincidence) cultivated good long-term habits, and broadening one's knowledge portfolio is just common sense.
+Some of the ideas outlined in these books made intuitive sense; knowing the shell has indeed paid off compounded dividends over the years, version control helped keep a lot of my college projects sane, programming deliberately and methodically (as opposed to programming by coincidence) cultivated good long-term habits, and broadening one's knowledge portfolio is just common sense.

 However, as a fresh graduate, with no experience on enterprise or large-scale software, some of the key ideas in the book were lost to me.
 Why write elaborate DSLs when I can knock out a decent parser in a few hours?
 Why spend time estimating when you can spend all that time developing?
 And in what circumstances would I want to _generate code_?